aquasecurity/starboard/docs/operator/getting-started.md

 !!!
 Note
     You can define the validity period for VulnerabilityReports by setting the duration as the value of the `OPERATOR_VULNERABILITY_SCANNER_REPORT_TTL` environment variable.
 For example, setting the value to `24h` would delete reports after 24 hours.
-When a VulnerabilityReport gets deleted Starboard Operator will automatically rescan the underlying workload.
+When a VulnerabilityReport gets deleted Trivy-Operator will automatically rescan the underlying workload.
 Assuming that the vulnerability scanner has updated its vulnerability database, new VulnerabilityReports will contain the latest vulnerabilities.